We use cookies.

 Education and retraining of personnel:

-In 2019-2020 13 laboratory employees took part in jointly with MEPhI teachers in the development of the Master's program "Supercomputer technologies in engineering and physical modeling", the student enrollment for the educational program was announced for 2021 (the program was developed with the support of the Ministry of Science and Higher Education to carry out work on the development and implementation of educational program of higher education with the involvement of scientific and pedagogical workers from universities included in the top 200 subject global rankings).
+In 2019–2020, 13 employees of the Laboratory participated in the development of the master’s degree program «Supercomputer technologies in modeling in physics and engineering» in collaboration with professors from National Research Nuclear University MEPhI.
+The first enrollment was launched in 2021 (the program was developed with support from the Ministry of Science and Higher Education of Russia as part of an initiative to support the development of higher education programs with the engagement of scientific and pedagogical staff of universities from global topical top-200 lists).

-In 2020, members of the laboratory underwent advanced training in 8 more advanced training programs at MEPhI, in 2019, in 2 advanced training programs at UNN.
+In 2020, employees of the Laboratory completed additional training in 8 more programs at National Research Nuclear University MEPhI, in 2019 they completed 2 advanced training programs at Nizhniy Novgorod State University.

-• in 2020 - the members of the laboratory defended 2 candidate dissertations, 1 master's thesis, 1 person was admitted to postgraduate school.
+• In 2020, employees of the Laboratory defended 2 Candidate of Sciences dissertations, 1 master’s degree thesis, one person was admitted to the postgraduate school.

 Infrastructure transformations:

-The laboratory staff use the equipment of the Center for Collective Use "Computer and Experimental Mechanics" located on the territory of the Research Institute for Mechanics of the NNSU.
-Laboratory staff are directly involved in the work of REC "Mechanics" and the Research School "Computer and Experimental Mechanics".
+• Employees of the Laboratory have at their disposal the equipment of the Center for the Collective Use of Scientific Equipment «Computer and experimental mechanics» located in the Research Institute of Mechanics of Nizhniy Novgorod State University.
+The employees of the Laboratory directly participate in the work of the Research and Education Center «Mechanics» and the Research School «Computer and experimental mechanics».

 Collaborations:

-The laboratory staff carry out joint research with the staff of the Delft Technical University (Netherlands), the International University of Telematics Uninettuno (Italy), the Research Laboratory "New Materials and Projects for Science and Technology" (France), the University of Strasbourg (France), the Fraunhofer Institute for the Dynamics of Rapid Processes of Society (Germany), University of Stuttgart (Germany), Technical University of Berlin (Germany), Cardiff University (UK), Imperial College London (UK), Gdansk Polytechnic University (Poland), University of Applied Sciences of Southern Switzerland (Switzerland), Tufts University (USA) ), Warsaw Military Technical Academy (Poland).
-Joint scientific seminars are being held, joint publications are being prepared.
+Employees of the Laboratory conduct joint research with employees of TU Delft (the Netherlands), International Telematic University UNINETTUNO (Italy), Research laboratories «New materials and projects for science and technology» (France), the University of Strasbourg (France), the Fraunhofer Institute for High-Speed Dynamics (Germany), the University of Stuttgart (Germany), TU Berlin (Germany), Cardiff University (United Kingdom), Imperial College London (United Kingdom), Gdańsk University of Technology (Poland), the University of Applied Sciences and Arts of Southern Switzerland (Switzerland), Tufts University (USA), Military University of Technology (Poland).
+We are conducting joint scientific seminars, preparing joint publications.

-• Leading foreign scientists (foreigners): Kruschka Leopold (index H = 4);
+Leading foreign researchers: Leopold Kruszka (h-index = 4);

-• Scientists - young specialists from other regions of Russia: Aleksey Dmitrievich Evstifeev (St. Petersburg), Galina Yurievna Levi (Rostov-on-Don).
+• Researchers – young specialists from other regions of Russia: Alexey D. Yevstufeyev (Saint Petersburg), Galina Yu.
+Levy (Rostov-on-Don).

 Hide Show full